THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 John Aziza

-Several years ago, while passing a local movie shop one poster in particular caught my eye.
+Several years ago, while passing a local movie rental, one poster in particular caught my attention.
 It featured a new release titled “The Devil Wears Prada”.
 The name, however, was far more suggestive than many realize.
 I began to ponder on it and several thoughts came to mind.
 It's interesting that society proudly identifies the kingpin of the fashion industry as Satan.
 Prada, like so many other clothing outfitters, thrives on name brand recognition and makes its millions simply by appealing to the latest trends in fashion.

 But why is fashion such a popular hit?
 Could it be because it allows us to satisfy our natural craving for glamour and prestige?
 The popular saying “with style comes status” is perhaps very true.
 After all, consider the fact that trendy clothes are a status symbol that have often been used to highlight a person's class or rank in society.
 So it goes without saying that our choice of dress really does make a difference.
 It speaks volumes about who we are or what we aspire to be.
 The Bible, however, isn't silent about this issue: